kensanata/phoebe/README.md

       account.
 All they need is a client that speaks both [Gemini](https://gemini.circumlunar.space/) and Titan, and the password.
       The default password is "hello". 😃
+- People can also access it using a regular web browser.
+They'll get a very simple, read-only version of the site.

 ## How do you edit a Gemini Wiki?